-Note: In recent references, mouse anti OVA monoclonal IgE antibody, E-C1 (catalog# 3006), has been used as the clone name "OE-1" and mouse anti OVA monoclonal IgG antibody, L71 (catalog# 3008), has been used as the clone name "O1-10".
+Note 2: In recent references, mouse anti OVA monoclonal IgE antibody, E-C1 (catalog# 3006), has been refered to by the clone name "OE-1" and mouse anti OVA monoclonal IgG antibody, L71 (catalog# 3008), has been refered to by the clone name "O1-10".

 Dust mite extract from D.pteronyssinus